thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 This action button is often used in the "Entity table" widget.
 In the example of this widget, let's consider the use of "Action cell button".
 Clicking on the action icon of a selected entity will transfer us to another state with detailed information about that entity.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Enter edit widget mode and open "Add action" window;
 - Select "Action cell button" action source;